100001346/AIInferEngine/README.txt

 Summary Report
 --------------
-The workload was spread quite evenly between us, however to be completely accurate, Andy's efforts were slightly more skewed towards the programming and Hamish's efforts were slightly more skewed towards the research and testing components of the assignment.
+The workload was spread quite evenly between us, however to be completely accurate, Andy's efforts were slightly more skewed towards the programming & implementation, and Hamish's efforts were slightly more skewed towards the testing components of the assignment.

 Breakdown of our efforts roughly amounted to the following: